Interview – Rosie Bones of BONES

 CrypticRock.com – That is a very intelligent plan of attack.
 Sadly, people do not buy records as much anymore.
 When the time is right, it will be exciting to hear an album.
 Originally from the UK, you are now based in the USA.
 What has your experience been like thus far?

 Rosie Bones – We love America, we have had such an amazing time here.
 We love London too.
 Most places have their merits.
-We love it here, we find the people are supportive, we find that they are responding really well.
+We love it here, we find the people are supportive, and we find that they are responding really well.
 We kind of felt our music fit more here in the USA, that is why we came here.
 What we are doing electronically in Rock-n-Roll, we thought would be a better place for it.
 We love America, but we love London as well.
 We are very happy here.

 CrypticRock.com – That is good to hear.
 It certainly is a change: you went from overcast England to sunny Southern California.

 Rosie Bones – I know!
 The weather is the main thing.
 Waking up every day in L.A. and it’s sunny, it’s so good for creativity.
-We all live together; have the studio at home, so we are writing all the time and recording.
+We all live together; and have the studio at home, so we are writing all the time and recording.
 We just do that every single day – making videos and taking photos.
 We do all our own artwork, videos, and such, so we are basically producing content continuously.
 The sun definitely helps you wake up in the morning and feel motivated to do that, rather than the rain.
 I love London, but it’s cold.
 (Laughs)

 CrypticRock.com – (Laughs) Understandable.
 It is great to hear the creative juices flowing.
-What about some live shows, you have select shows lined up but can we expect to see BONES hit the road more soon?
+What about some live shows, you have select shows lined up but can we expect to see BONES hit the road soon?

 Rosie Bones – Yes, 100%!
 We are literally getting lined up now.
 The Howard Stern Tribute to David Bowie just came out and we are lining up some other stuff.
 We are doing SXSW.
 We are going to be doing a few tour supports, we will also be doing our own shows around SXSW as well.
 That is all being confirmed at the moment.